-Convert Contractors to Employees in the Philippines
+Convert Contractors to Employees in the Philippines: DOLE Test, Penalties, EOR Steps and Costs

 Contractor vs Employee: what actually changes